-McGill University has moved the rest of the semester online and so as of March 16, all coverage will be placed on hold indefinitely as the safety of our responders, our patients, and the community is our top priority.
+McGill University has moved the fall semester online and so MSERT has made the decision to not respond in person this upcoming semester as the safety of our responders, our patients, and the community is our top priority.

 We ask that individuals who are exhibiting flu-like symptoms call 1-877-644-4545 instead.
 If you need immediate medical attention, please call 911/EMS.